timurb/worker_bootstrap/README.md

     cd ruby-build
     ./install.sh
     ruby-build 1.9.3-p286 /usr/local/ruby-1.9.3-p286  # This takes long.
 Meanwhile have a cup of tea/coffee.

+    # create symlinks to access ruby
-    for file in /usr/local/ruby-1.9.3-p286/bin/*; do ln -s $file /usr/local/bin/; done   # create a symlinks to access ruby ruby -v   # this should produce ruby 1.9.3p286 gem install --no-rdoc --no-ri bundler
+    for file in /usr/local/ruby-1.9.3-p286/bin/*; do ln -s $file /usr/local/bin/; done
+    # check that we have correct ruby installed
+    ruby -v
+    # install gems we need
-    gem install --no-rdoc --no-ri chef
+    gem install --no-rdoc --no-ri bundler chef
+    # do symlinks once again to access chef
-    for file in /usr/local/ruby-1.9.3-p286/bin/*; do ln -s $file /usr/local/bin/; done   # do symlinks once again to access chef
+    for file in /usr/local/ruby-1.9.3-p286/bin/*; do ln -s $file /usr/local/bin/; done

+    # install scripts to bootstrap worker
     git clone https://github.com/timurbatyrshin/worker_bootstrap.git /opt/worker_setup
+    # set the AWS access keys and bucket to retrieve config from (optional)
+    vim /opt/worker_setup/node.json
-    vim /opt/worker_setup/node.json  # set the AWS access keys and bucket to retrieve config from (optional) cp /opt/worker_setup/worker-chef.conf /etc/init  # if you've used some dir other that /opt/worker_setup you'll need to fix that in the file
+    cp /opt/worker_setup/worker-chef.conf /etc/init  # if you've used some dir other that /opt/worker_setup you'll need to fix that in the file

     ### Before taking a snapshot you need to do some cleaning